-During the Covid-19 lockdown, the society has been presenting virtual excursions to Scottish geological localities.
-These presentations have been recorded and are available to view on YouTube.
+During the Covid-19 restrictions, the society presented virtual excursions to Scottish geological localities.
+Some of these presentations were recorded and are available to view on YouTube.
 The following presentations are currently available.

 The stromatolites of the Bonahaven Dolomite Formation exposed on the north coast of Islay are some of the best examples of these ancient relics of Precambrian life in the world.
 This virtual field trip allows you to see them and other fantastic geology in this remote and hard-to-get-to location.
 For more information see “A Guide to the Geology of Islay” (Excursion 9) or visit the Geology of Islay website.

 Field trip to Ballygrant, Islay (presented by David Webster on 28 May 2020)

 This is a great locality to observe the rocks that were formed at the start of a major glaciation (possibly a “Snowball Earth”) that occurred some 700 million years ago.
 In addition, there are some old lead mines dating back to the 14th century and evidence of possibly the earliest human habitation in Scotland some 11,000 years ago.

 Field trip to South-East Islay (presented by David Webster on 13 July 2020)

 This trip, which starts and finishes at Port Ellen, looks at the igneous and meta-igneous rocks of the south coast and visits a few distilleries and some historical/archaeological sites too.
 Some of the localities visited are described in Excursions 10 & 11 of A Guide to the Geology of Islay by D. Webster, R. Anderton & A. Skelton (Ringwood Publishing, 2015).

 Geo-tour of Fossil Grove & Quarry Knowe (presented by David Webster on 21 September 2020)